aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 * scale up the size of the management+workload cluster so that we touch multiple Cloudstack API endpoints
 * scale down the size of the management+workload cluster so that we touch multiple Cloudstack API endpoints
 * delete cluster

+In order to achieve this e2e test, we'll need to introduce a new test environment for CI/CD e2e tests which can be used as a second Cloudstack API endpoint

 ## Other approaches explored